-What’s the deal with LCD screens?
+What is the deal with LCD screens?

-However, anyone using an LCD monitor can save their investment more by simply having it power down when idle.
-So, while they originally were used for purposes both practical and fun, now they should mostly only be used for fun.
+However, anyone using an LCD monitor can save their investment more by having it power down when idle.
+So, if you have an LCD monitor, it is better not to use a screensaver.
+While they originally were used for purposes both practical and fun, now they should only be used for fun.

 Are you using a screensaver on your PC?